- More than 2 hours per day

 - Eye testing - PLA (Gonioscopy) (BVA/KC/ISDS)

 - DNA test - CEA/CH - part of The Kennel Club's CombiBreed package* (see below).
-Find lists of tested dogs
+Find lists of tested dogs or find a list of dogs tested using the CEA/CH linkage test that is no longer available

 - DNA test - NCL5 - part of The Kennel Club's CombiBreed package* (see below).
 Find lists of tested dogs